Fallenbagel/jellyseerr/docs/using-jellyseerr/backups/index.md

 └── settings.json    <-- Optional (required if you want to avoid reconfiguring Jellyseerr)
 ```

-Restore the PostgreSQL database and, optionally, the `settings.json` file.
-Then start the Jellyseerr application.
+One the database and files are restored, start the Jellyseerr application.